rubel75/fold2Bloch-VASP/README.md

 `$ git clone https://github.com/rubel75/fold2Bloch-VASP`

-The `makefile` is set up for Intel Fortran compiler `ifort`.
+The `makefile` is set up for Intel Fortran compiler `ifort` (`gfortran` options are also available, but you need to uncomment several lines).
 To compile, simply execute

 `$ cd fold2Bloch-VASP; make`